Home » Breakfast & Brunch » Fluffy Southern Buttermilk Biscuits

 • Preheat the oven to 450°F and line a baking sheet with parchment paper.

 • Cube the butter or shortening then cut it into the dry ingredients using a pastry blender or pulse in a food processor.
-Cut until it becomes crumbly and resembles peas.
+Cut the butter into the flour mixture until it becomes crumbly and resembles peas.

-• Mix in 1 cup cold buttermilk, just until the crumbs are thoroughly moistened.
+• Pour in 1 cup cold buttermilk.
+Stir just until the crumbs are thoroughly moistened.
 Add up to 1/4 cup additional buttermilk, if needed.
-The dough shouldn’t be overly wet but, slightly sticky.
+The dough shouldn't be overly wet, but slightly sticky.

-• Roll or pat out on a lightly floured surface about 3/4-1 inch thick.
+• Roll or pat out on a lightly floured work surface about 3/4-inch to 1-inch-thick.
 Cut into rounds using a 2-inch cookie cutter dipped in flour.
 Do not twist the dough with the cutter.
 Cut the dough, then lift the cookie cutter up.
 Re-roll any scraps and repeat.

 • Place biscuits 2 inches apart on the baking sheet.
 Brush the tops with melted butter or heavy cream.